Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Results

-Formation of the vortexes is clearly seen in Fig. \ref{fig:inter1} and \ref{fig:inter3} by visual inspection.
-In order to analyse the evolution of the system with self-assembled vortexes on a quantitative level, we calculate the velocity autocorrelation function and the mean square displacement, Eqs.~(\ref{e:MSD}) and (\ref{e:VAF}), for $\theta_{\chi}=1^o,2^o,3^o$, for all active objects, both inside and outside the vortex.
-The results are shown in Fig.~\ref{fig:VAF} and \ref{fig:MSD} as functions of $t/5$, because we collected the data points every 5 time steps.
+Formation of the vortexes is clearly seen in figure \ref{fig:inter1} and \ref{fig:inter3} by visual inspection.
+In order to analyse the evolution of the system with self-assembled vortexes on a quantitative level, we calculate the velocity autocorrelation function and the mean square displacement, equations~(\ref{e:MSD}) and (\ref{e:VAF}), for $\theta_{\chi}=1^\circ,2^\circ,3^\circ$, for all active objects, both inside and outside the vortex.
+The results are shown in figure~\ref{fig:VAF} and \ref{fig:MSD} as functions of $t/5$, because we collected the data points every 5 time steps.

-Let us first note that in the absence of the noise ($\theta_{max}=0^o$) an isolated object with the chirality $\theta_{\chi}$ returns to the initial position after time $T=360 ^o/\theta_{\chi}=360, 180, 120$, and the radius of the circular motion is $r_f=T/(2\pi)\approx 57.3,28.6,19$ for $\theta_{\chi}=1^o,2^o,3^o$, respectively.
-The presence of different active objects and the noise, however, have a significant effect on the time evolution.
-Interesting information can be obtained from the properties of the $VAF(t)$ for relatively short times.
-As shown in Fig.~\ref{fig:VAF}, in each case the $VAF(t)$ that is equal to properly averaged $\cos(\theta_i(t)-\theta_i(0))$ (see (\ref{e:VAF})), is a smooth function with damped oscillations.
-The shape of the $VAF(t)$ indicates that the vortex rotates as a whole with the period $T$ that is approximately equal to the time between the first and the third zero of the $VAF(t)$, or twice the time between the first minimum and the next maximum.
-We obtain $T\approx 276, 144, 110 $ for $\theta_{\chi}=1^o,2^o,3^o$, respectively.
-The smaller period of the circular motion in the vortex suggests that the trapped particles move on average on a circle with the radius $r<r_f$, therefore the angle $360^o$ is reached after shorter time than in the circular motion of the isolated particle without the noise.
-Indeed, the density in the vortex takes the maximum for $r\approx 36, 15.1, 9.46$ for $\theta_{\chi}=1^o,2^o,3^o$ that is smaller than the radius $r_f$ of the circular motion of an isolated particle without the noise.
+Let us first note that in the absence of the noise ($\theta_{\rm max}=0^\circ$) an isolated object with the chirality~$\theta_{\chi}$ returns to the initial position after time $T=360 ^\circ/\theta_{\chi}=360, 180, 120$, and the radius of the circular motion is $r_f=T/(2\piup)\approx 57.3,28.6,19$ for $\theta_{\chi}=1^\circ,2^\circ,3^\circ$, respectively.
+The presence of different objects and the noise, however, have a significant effect on the time evolution.
+Interesting information can be obtained from the properties of the ${\rm VAF}(t)$ for relatively short times.
+As shown in figure~\ref{fig:VAF}, in each case the ${\rm VAF}(t)$ that is equal to properly averaged $\cos[\theta_i(t)-\theta_i(0)]$ [see (\ref{e:VAF})], is a smooth function with damped oscillations.
+The shape of the ${\rm VAF}(t)$ indicates that the vortex rotates as a whole with the period~$T$ that is approximately equal to the time between the first and the third zero of the ${\rm VAF}(t)$, or twice the time between the first minimum and the next maximum.
+We obtain $T\approx 276, 144, 110 $ for $\theta_{\chi}=1^\circ,2^\circ,3^\circ$, respectively.
+The smaller period of the circular motion in the vortex suggests that the trapped particles move on average on a circle with the radius $r<r_f$.
+Therefore, the angle $360^\circ$ is reached after shorter time than in the circular motion of the isolated particle without the noise.
+Indeed, the density in the vortex takes on the maximum for $r\approx 36, 15.1, 9.46$ for $\theta_{\chi}=1^\circ,2^\circ,3^\circ$ that is smaller than the radius~$r_f$ of the circular motion of isolated particle without the noise.